 I am not going to lie, even for me there has been times when I can’t seem to fix the gap.
 Sophia is tired…crying…I feel like crying myself!
 Just kidding…sort of!
 Anyway…take a deep breath and just start over.
 You can get it!

 We talked about it before.
 Use a bigger cover at night!
 Whether it’s PUL/TPU, wool or fleece, bigger is better.
 The larger size gives you extra space for stuffing adequate absorbency in.
 Secondly, the extra rise will give you more coverage where you need it, in the front or the back to help keep moisture in no matter what position they sleep in.
+Covers with double leg gussets are great for nights.
+They are easy to get a good fit and you can stuff a mattress in and not get leg gaps.
+Thirsties, Sweet Pea, and Rumparooz are great options for this.

 Two words….hemp and bamboo.
 If you don’t have any, get some.
 These are two super trim options that have crazy absorbency, more than cotton or even microfiber.
 Hemp may even absorb 2.5x more liquid than microfiber!
 They clean easier and hemp is naturally antimicrobial so you can kiss smelly inserts goodbye!
 There is a right way to use these in a cloth diaper, here is the link that explains everything!